otgrkiss/vagrant-docker-haproxy-tls/Readme.md

 ### Access the Web Page

-You can access the VM on ports 8080 (HTTP) and 8081 (HTTPS) from localhost.
+You can access the VM from a private IP address.
+To find the IP address assigned to the VM type `vagrant ssh` and after that `ip a` to list all network interfaces.

-If everything works fine, a web page on `http://localhost:8080` is displayed.
+If everything works fine, a web page is displayed under the ip address.
-On `https://localhost:8081` you will get a security warning beacuse of the self signed certificate.
+You will get a security warning beacuse of the self signed certificate.
 In that case you can add a security exception.

 ### Try out different HAProxy configuration